 Academics

-In reviewing an applicant’s academic performance, we utilize the applicant’s upper-division GPA .
-For most applicants, the upper-division coursework reflects a stronger academic performance than the overall GPA.
+In reviewing an applicant’s academic performance, we review the applicant's transcripts and GPA.
+Candidates without a traditional GPA on the 4.0 scale (such as international students or applicants with narrative transcripts) are still welcomed to apply and their transcripts will still be reviewed for academic performance.
 Applicants must demonstrate attainment of a liberal arts perspective by having successfully completed course work from each of the following three curricular areas:

 - Social and Behavioral Sciences,